falsyvalues/post-receive-watchdog/README.md

-# post-receive-watchdog
+## post-receive-watchdog
-Git post-receive hook for tracking changes about which you would like to know
+Git post-receive hook for tracking (email notifications) changes which you would like to know about.

-This tool helps track file changes (only*) in certain files in your git repository.
+This tool helps to track changes in certain files (only*) in your git repository.

-Configuration is dead simple, its based on ini file and python [regular expression](https://docs.python.org/2/library/re.html) for file matching:
+Configuration is dead simple.
+It's based on ini file and python [regular expression](https://docs.python.org/2/library/re.html) for file matching:

-## config example:
+### config example:

 ```
 [AllChanges]